tytydraco/yessleep/out/The_Golden_Child.md

 The lamp now back in its rightful place, casting its golden glow across the parlor.
 As if it had never left.
 I told myself I wouldn’t use that room often.
 I wouldn’t have to look at it.

 But as I was setting it down, that was when I saw it—the new glass panel.
 I could not remember if it had always been there.
-Now I'm certain it wasn't.
+Now I'm certain it hadn't.

 At the very top, where before there had been only light, there was now something more.
 A place bathed in unnatural brilliance.
 A scene that hadn’t been there before.
 A world, filled with golden light and vibrant flowers.
 Two figures stood at the center, hands clasped, a child between them.
 Around them, others danced in celebration, their faces eerily familiar.